 All Springfree trampolines feature much the same spec and safety features, regardless of their shape.
 Of course, the shape necessarily affects the overall bouncing feel, but this doesn’t differ much from other trampolines.
 Round trampolines are definitely best for beginners, followed by ovals and then square/rectangular units, made for more serious jumpers.

-Square Springfree trampolines are usually the bounciest of the bunch, and will fit cramped, square backyards the best.
+Square Springfree trampolines are usually the bounciest of the bunch and will fit cramped, square backyards the best.
 They provide great stability and more control over the way you bounce – albeit a bit less than the rectangular trampolines.
 The 11 foot Large Square is the only sensible buy from Springfree’s square lineup.
-Its 11 x 11 foot provide total of 100 square feet of jumping area, which is plenty enough for all uses and will fit in regular backyards, and it’s equivalent of what 12 ft round trampolines offer.
+Its 11 x 11 feet provide a total of 100 square feet of jumping area, which is plenty enough for all uses and will fit in regular backyards, and it’s equivalent to what 12 ft round trampolines offer.

 We recommend square trampolines for more serious users, which will spend a lot of time on their new toy.

 Oval trampolines are particularly suited for long, narrow backyards.
 There’s plenty of bouncing area without undue constraint.
-The bounce is a bit softer than with the round shaped Springfrees, but it’s still darn amazing.
+The bounce is a bit softer than with the round-shaped Springfrees, but it’s still darn amazing.
 This shape lends itself well to various feats, such as running or tricks.
-Medium Oval is what we’d recommend if you’re looking for some more serious jumping in cramped space.
-Overall, the Medium Oval sports 7.3 square metres of jumping space, similar to that of the Medium Round, but distributed as 2.4×3.4 metre sides.
+Medium Oval is what we’d recommend if you’re looking for some more serious jumping in a cramped space.
+Overall, the Medium Oval sports 7.3 square meters of jumping space, similar to that of the Medium Round, but distributed as 2.4×3.4 meter sides.